 Is ESMA still used in UAE?

-Yes, the term is still widely used, but certification is managed under MoIAT.
+Yes, the term is still widely used in the market, but certification is now managed under MoIAT rather than the former ESMA authority directly.

 What is ECAS certification?